 RBC Wealth Management is a division of RBC Capital Markets, LLC, which is a subsidiary of Royal Bank of Canada.
-The firm has $348 billion in U.S. private client assets under management.
-It has 1,800 financial advisors on staff and operates in 200 locations across 40 states.
+The firm operates in hundreds of locations across 40 states.

 The division serves individuals and families, retirees, business owners and corporations and institutions.
-The firm’s account minimums vary by program and service, and start at $2,500.
+The firm’s account minimums vary by program and service.
 RBC Wealth Management provides a full suite of banking, investment, trust and wealth management services, as well as asset management services both through its own business and through third parties.

 RBC Wealth Management Background